TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 	b.
 Piñata support suggests using folders as well as custom domains
 	c.
 Is smart contract ready to use (even if it's from EtherScan)?

-In chifra init if chain != mainnet do not proceed

  - [ ] Other Tools - Turned off for non-mainnet
-  - [ ] `chifra explore` needs to be per chain
   - [ ] `chifra when` is per chain - can we test this?
 Would need time stamp from multiple chains
   - [ ] `ethslurp` won't work per chain.
 The Etherscan API needs to be adjusted per chain
   - [ ] `chifra init` doesn't currently work per chain.
 There is no manifest.

 ### Open Questions
 ----
-- [ ] Block Scraper
-  - [ ] The function initConfig() in blaze needs attention vis-a-vi paths (we should be able to use the chifra paths directly)
-  - [ ] Blaze has command line options to explicitly take the paths
-  - [ ] We should be able to remove the 'requires' options (tracing, parity -- balances already removed) in blockScrape.toml

 - [ ] Docs
   - [ ] ./docs/content/chifra/configs.md needs work